Focused on Family

 Do I Need a Premarital Agreement?

-However, it is critical that your document be well-written and fair or it might not be upheld in court.
-As a result a conversation with our Harrisburg marital agreement attorneys will help you understand what must be included.
+However, it is critical that your document be well-written and fair, or it might not be upheld in court.
+As a result, a conversation with our Harrisburg marital agreement attorneys will help you understand what must be included.
 For example, failure to provide full and fair disclosure of all assets and liabilities can cause a prenup to fail.

 - The agreement must be voluntary, not under duress.
 It is a serious mistake to present a marital agreement on the night before or day of the wedding.
 If you are not certain how to discuss a prenuptial agreement with your intended spouse, ask your lawyer for advice.

 - Both parties must be aware of their rights.
-For example, if you are being asked to sign a premarital agreement drafted by your fiance, you should contact our Mechanicsburg marital agreement lawyers to review the document on your behalf and explain what it will mean for your future.
+For example, if you are being asked to sign a premarital agreement drafted by your fiancé, you should contact our Mechanicsburg marital agreement lawyers to review the document on your behalf and explain what it will mean for your future.

-Contact Our Attorneys
+Contact Our Hershey Prenup Attorneys

 If you would like to discuss having a marital agreement drafted, or if your future spouse has presented you with an agreement to sign, contact our prenuptial agreement attorneys at (717) 883-5671 to schedule a consultation.
 We can help you preserve your future and your rights.